jopieji/footy/README.md

 `footy live` will display live scores of matches for you full list of leagues

+`footy standings` will display the current table for all configured leagues (right now, preconfigured for La Liga, Premier League, Serie A, and Bundesliga)

 `footy teams` will allow you to edit your favorited teams